2024 North Macedonian parliamentary election: Electoral system

 Of the 123 seats in the Assembly of the Republic, 120 are elected from six 20-seat constituencies in North Macedonia using closed list proportional representation, with seats allocated using the d'Hondt method.
 The remaining three seats are elected by Macedonians living abroad, but are only filled if the number of votes exceeds that of the elected candidate with the fewest votes in North Macedonia in the previous election.
 If a list crosses this threshold, it wins one seat; to win two seats, a list needs to win twice the number of votes, and to win three seats the threshold is three times the number of votes.
 These seats were not filled in the 2016 elections due to insufficient turnout.

-For this election, more than 1,700 candidates were running for the Sobranie.
+For this election, more than 1,700 candidates were running for the Assembly.

 Campaign

 Among significant issues during the election was corruption.
 The opposition VMRO-DPMNE accused the ruling coalition of presiding over a "pandemic" of corruption in the country, while the Social Democratic Union of Macedonia, a member of the coalition, supported the confiscation of illegally acquired property from corrupt officials.
 The ruling government supported revising the Constitution to include recognition of a Bulgarian minority in North Macedonia, a condition set by Bulgaria to allow the country's accession to the European Union.
 The VMRO-DPMNE called the acceptance of such conditions a "capitulation" to Bulgaria.
 It has also expressed interest in forming a coalition government with the VLEN coalition comprising ethnic Albanian parties but has ruled out entering into one with the Democratic Union for Integration, which is part of the ruling coalition and which it had called "corrupt".
 The VMRO-DPMNE also pledged to create tens of thousands of jobs amid the country's sluggish economic situation, mass emigration and rising inflation.